Margin Collapse in CSS

 For instance, you've got 24px of margin on the bottom and the top of each paragraph element.
 The gap between each of those paragraph elements should be 48px, right?
 Wrong!
 Margins collapse into each other when they interact (sometimes, not all the time; we'll get into that in just a little bit), and the biggest margin wins.

 This means that the gap between elements will only be as big as the biggest margin that separates them.
 When they're both equal, the gap is just equal to a single one of those margins.
-The gap between the paragraphs, in this case, is only 24px you can check this out on the CodePen below.
+The gap between the paragraphs, in this case, is only 24px you can check this out in this CodePen.

 Weird but not too janky, right?
 Let's keep going.